Walter C. Sumner Memorial Fellowship

 Students are strongly encouraged to submit all their application materials together in one package.
 Envelopes containing transcripts and reference letters must not be opened by the student – these must be submitted to the Faculty of Graduate and Postdoctoral Studies in their original, sealed envelopes from the issuing institution (transcripts) and referee (reference letters).
 When requesting transcripts and reference letters, ask that the address clearly indicate that the materials are for the “Walter Sumner Memorial Fellowship competition.”

 Please note that students must submit up-to-date, official transcripts for all post-secondary studies (i.e., including an official UBC transcript).
+Furthermore, students must provide complete contact information including an email address or phone number where they can be reached after April 1.

 Students are advised to submit their application materials in advance of the deadline if possible and to confirm with the Faculty of Graduate and Postdoctoral Studies that all required application materials have been received.